 It encompasses the Remutaka Ranges and the Orongorongo River, just north of the spectacular earthquake terraces and seal colony at the Turakirae Head Scientific Reserve.

 The Park is characterised by steep, bush-clad hills and narrow fern-filled valleys cut by abundant freshwater streams and the beautiful Orongorongo River.
 Throughout the park, there are many well-formed and signposted walking tracks appealing to bushwalkers and nature lovers of every age and state of fitness.

-The 22,500 hectare park is easily accessed by road from Wellington or Lower Hutt.
-Simply take the hill road to Wainuiomata and follow all the signs to the Coast Road/ Remutaka Forest Park and then turn left at the Catchpool Stream access road into the Park.
+This 22,500 hectare park is easily accessed by road from Wellington or Lower Hutt.
+Simply take the hill road to Wainuiomata and follow the signs to the Coast Road/ Remutaka Forest Park and then turn left at the Catchpool Stream access road into the Park.
 (See Map)